This easy Tofu Ricotta recipe is perfect for lasagna, ravioli, pizza, calzones, or served as a dip. No one will even notice it is tofu!

 🔪 Instructions

-Blend all ingredients in a food processor until smooth and creamy.
+Step 4: Blend until smooth and creamy.

 This vegan tofu ricotta cheese recipe not only tastes great in lasagna but tastes good with crackers as well.
 The crackers in the photo are my Pizza Crackers, which work really well with this basil-flavored Tofu Ricotta.